Winberhouls/datecode-checker/README.md

 To run this project, you need:

+- .NET 6
-- Visual Studio 2022
+- data
+- the .db file

+## How to actually run it

+Go to releases, download the latest [release](https://github.com/Winberhouls/datecode-checker/releases/tag/Release), unzip it inside your `content` folder, and then run it.

 ## How to Build

-Simply use Visual Studio 2022 to build the project.
+Use Visual Studio 2022 to build the project.

 ## Contributing